 On September 23, Village Farms International Inc announced that Pure Sunfarms has launched vape and oil products in Ontario, British Columbia, and Alberta.
 (Source: “Village Farms International Announces Availability of Pure Sunfarms’ Vape and Oil Products to Consumers in Ontario, Alberta and British Columbia,” Village Farms International Inc, September 23, 2020.)

 One week later, VFF announced that Pure Sunfarms has received Health Canada’s approval to begin cannabis extraction operations.
-This means the pot producer can now start internal extraction operations for its recently launched vape and oil products, and for the additional derivative products it has in the pipelines.
+This means the pot producer can now start internal extraction operations for its recently launched vape and oil products, and for the additional derivative products it has in the pipeline.
 (Source: “Village Farms International Announces Pure Sunfarms’ Receipt of Health Canada Approval Enabling It to Commence Cannabis Extraction Operations,” Village Farms International Inc, September 28, 2020.)

 Village Farms International Inc (NASDAQ:VFF) Stock Chart